basarat/mobx-typescript-react/03 computed/README.md

         this.data.hasBeenClicked
         && <div>You have clicked the button!</div>
 ```
-* And now we get to use it in our render function
+* And now we get to use it in our render function.

+***Click the button***
+You can see that the application still functions as expected.

 ***Select the getter***
 * For these simple getters that can be derived from observables,